rihemebh/Algorithms-And-DataStructure/README.md

 ### B-tree

-A N-order btree has :
+A N-2N btree has :

 - Sorted keys
 - The root node should has at least one key
 - Nodes has At least N-1 keys
 - All nodes At most 2*N-1 keys
 - The number of children = number of keys + 1

 We heve to ensure that our btree doesn't break these rules while inserting or deleting.